 Students paying tuition and fees with a check that is subsequently not honored by a financial institution are subject to involuntary withdrawal from the university if repayment is not made.
-All students involuntarily withdrawn are charged tuition and fees according to the standard refund schedule as of the involuntary withdrawal date, as determined by the university.
+All students involuntarily withdrawn are charged according to the standard refund schedule as of the involuntary withdrawal date, as determined by the university.